-POLS2644 Politics, Law and International Organisations HIST2614 The Rise of Nationalism in South Africa HIST2624 Twentieth Century Global Clashes EMMA2614 Municipal Management and Administration EMEP2624 Monitoring and Evaluation in the Public Sector HIST2624 Twentieth Century Global Clashes EMMA2614 Municipal Management and Administration EMMA2614 Municipal Management and Administration i V EMEP2624 Monitoring and Evaluation in the Public Sector EPAM2624 Micro- and Macro- organizational Analysis.
-FILO2616 Early modern and modern thought: From Ockham to the French Revolution FILO2626 Kant and Hegel: Between German Idealism and Romanticism FRAN2614 French Language, Literature and Culture FRAN2624 French Language, Literature and Culture GERB2514 German Language, Culture and Literature Studies I GERB2624 German Language, Culture and Literature Studies II
+POLS2614 Globalisation and World Politics POLS2644 Politics, Law and International Organisations HIST2614 The Rise of Nationalism in South Africa and Africa and the resistance to it HIST2624 Twentieth Century Global Clashes EMMA2614 Municipal Management and Administration EMEP2624 Monitoring and Evaluation in the Public Sector EPAM2624 Micro- and Macro- organizational Analysis.
+FILO2616 The Traditional World and the Early Modern World I: Europe and Africa FILO2626 The Traditional World and the Early Modern World II: Europe and Africa FRAN2614 French Language, Literature and Culture FRAN2624 French Language, Literature and Culture GERB2514 German Language, Culture and Literature Studies I GERB2624 German Language, Culture and Literature Studies II

-As per the UFS General Rules, UFSS1504 (UFS101) is compulsory and a pre-requisite for degree completion.
+As per the UFS General Rules, UFSS1504 is compulsory and a pre-requisite for degree completion.
 Students in the extended programme, who passed SCLL1508, and students from the Higher Certificate, who passed (SCLL1414 + SCLL1524) will receive recognition for UFSS1512, which is equivalent to the first semester of UFSS1504.
 These students will then register for UFSS1522, a second semester module, which is equivalent to the second semester of UFSS1504.
-Mainstream students will register for UFSS1504, which is equal to UFS101.
+Mainstream students will register for UFSS1504.

-NOTE: It is expected of all students to write the promotional test in CSIL1511 before the lectures for the first year of study commence.
-Students who pass the promotional test with at least 70%, are exempted from class attendance, but still need to register for CSIL1511.
+NOTE: It is expected of all students to write the promotional test in CSIL1561 before the lectures for the first year of study commence.
+Students who pass the promotional test with at least 70%, are exempted from class attendance, but still need to register for CSIL1561.
 This module is compulsory for the successful completion of a qualification in the Faculty of the Humanities.